sfu-arch/muir-tutorial/AWS-Shell/Synthesize-Example.rst

 Running the Example on an Amazon EC2 F1 Instance
 -------------------------------------------------

+To follow the next steps, you have to launch an F1 instance.
+AWS recommends that you launch an instance with latest Amazon Linux that has the FPGA Management tools included, or alternatively the FPGA Developer AMI with both the HDK and SDK.

 Change your Instance Type to f1.2xlarge (this is the one with an FPGA) and start the instance.
 To change the instance type:  Right click on your instance shown in the EC2 Management Console -> Click “Instance Settings” -> Change Instance Type -> Choose “f1.2xlarge”.
 To start the instance again, don’t click “Launch Instance” as this will create a new instance, but right-click on your instance, “Instance State”, then “Start”.